-Expert Stove Installs
+Expert Stove Installations Since 2012

 Standing By Our Stove Installations

 Installations will be signed off by HETAS Trained and Registered Installers and they will provide you with a receipt to state that we installed the stove and it’s safe to use.
-Back boiler installations will also be carried out by RGI plumbers alongside the stove installation crew.
+Back boiler installations will also be carried out by RGI plumbers alongside the chimney stove installation crew.

 Notice: Stove & Flue Installations